jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/rate-limiting-options.md

 | ------------- | ------- |
 | `PositiveInt` | `15`    |

-The number of seconds to wait while connecting to a website before timing out.
+The number of seconds to wait while connecting to a website before timing out

+{% hint style="info" %} This value will also be used for Flaresolverr (if enabled) as the max number of seconds to solve a CAPTCHA challenge {% endhint %}

 ## `download_attempts`